| HOME

 the very problems that owners seek to avoid are actually brought

+into being.
 It goes without saying that rough and tumble type play between

 dogs should be carefully monitored to ensure that the play remains